nghilbert/open-spot/README.md

 ![MVC Diagram](./readme-images/MVC-diagram.png)

+The diagram above shows the Model-View-Controller architecture for our project.

+1. Presentation Layer (View)

+   - Index is the launch page

+2. Business Layer (Controller)

+3. Data layer (Data Layer)

 ## Project Overview

 Open Spot aims to streamline the process of finding open parking and bike spots for Illinois State University students.
 Users can create accounts, log in, manage profiles, and save favorite spots for quick access.
 The project is in its early stages, and we welcome contributions to help build a robust and user-friendly application.